MagmaGuy/FreeMinecraftModels/ReadMe.md

 One thing that FMM tries to tackle is users repurposing models they have obtained to edit them in ways the model creator did not want them to edit, specifically in order to reskin or otherwise slightly alter a model and potentially try to resell as an original creation.

 To that end, FMM uses the `.fmmodel` file format which aims to strip `.bbmodel` files down to the point where they can be used by the plugin but can not be edited in Blockbench.

-As a modeler, you now have the choice whether you want to release an uneditable `.fmmodel` file, an editable `.bbmodel` file or even do differential pricing for the two.
+As a modeler, you now have the choice whether you want to release an uneditable `.fmmodel` file, an editable `.bbmodel` file or even do differential pricing or distribution terms of service for the two.

 Generating an `.fmmodel` is as simple as putting your `.bbmodel` in the `~/plugins/FreeMinecraftModels/imports` folder and reloading the plugin with `/fmm reload` or restarting the server.
 Your `.fmmodel` will then be in the `~/plugins/FreeMinecraftModels/models` folder.

 ## What can FreeMinecraftModels (FMM) do for developers who want to integrate it in their plugin?